geeksloth/eEasyOCR/README.md

 # eEasyOCR #
 An edge-version demonstration of EasyOCR.
-Find text in uploaded image and response in array format with confidence score.
+Find text in uploaded image and get response in array format with confidence score.

 ![Alt text](static/screenshot.png?raw=true "example output")